Hero Image

 One course related to one's research that does not fall within the above categories or goes beyond the credits required for any of the above.
 DGS approval required.

 Colloquium: All SDEV students are also encouraged to attend the weekly SDEV Colloquium during their first year and throughout the duration of the program.
-Colloquium is an opportunity for SDEV students to informally present their research projects and ideas, and recieve feedback from members of the program.
+Colloquium is an opportunity for SDEV students to informally present their research projects and ideas and recieve feedback from current students and faculty affiliated with the program.

 • Ideally, the MA would be completed before the start of the fifth semester, however, given the heavy required course load in the 1st and 2nd years, this deadline can be extended up to, but not beyond, except in extreme circumstances, the start of the sixth semester.